mykelalvis/FT/Traveller/WORKING/Mongoose/The TkTk Convergence.md

 Whether or not you proceed from "The Tktk Convergence" to the next chapter in the story or not, the Dustbelt will never be the same after the events in this story, and your travellers play a big part in the event and where things go from here.

-If you look closely at Tktk while approaching from afar, you can see the planet’s bristly spires jutting from its surface.
+If you look closely at Tktk while approaching from afar, you can see the planet's bristly spires jutting from its surface.
 The most magnificent of these, the “Grand Spires of Tktk” extend all the way into the vacuum of space.
 The spires, comprised of calcified metal and graphite, ascend many kilometers upward, the largest of which give the world a fuzzy or hairy appearance from close orbit.
 Some liken it to a Terran kiwi or coconut.
-Also noticeable is the planet’s oblong shape.
+Also noticeable is the planet's oblong shape.
 Tktk is a flattened sphere, approximately 8% wider along its equatorial axis than its polar one.

-Tktk’s thin and clingy atmosphere resides mostly in its numerous river valleys and cave systems, with a dusty taint that gives it a misty, fog-like appearance in places.
-When climbing Tktk’s larger hills or mountains, the atmospheric pressure dissipates precipitously, necessitating an upgrade in breathing apparatus from filter mask to respirator.
-If travelling in the outback, it’s wise to carry both.
+Tktk's thin and clingy atmosphere resides mostly in its numerous river valleys and cave systems, with a dusty taint that gives it a misty, fog-like appearance in places.
+When climbing Tktk's larger hills or mountains, the atmospheric pressure dissipates precipitously, necessitating an upgrade in breathing apparatus from filter mask to respirator.
+If travelling in the outback, it's wise to carry both.

 When outdoors, it is absolutely necessary to don protective clothing.
 Mubitthu, the system primary, is a bright main sequence star that emits a great deal of ultraviolet radiation.
-Tktk’s lack of a magnetic field and atmosphere do little to mitigate its effects.
-The planet’s day is only 13.4 hours long, so exposure to the system primary is virtually assured for all but the briefest of expeditions.
+Tktk's lack of a magnetic field and atmosphere do little to mitigate its effects.
+The planet's day is only 13.4 hours long, so exposure to the system primary is virtually assured for all but the briefest of expeditions.

 While the system is rated as having a thin tainted atmosphere, its dusty and poisonous composition dissipates underground and the thin air becomes breathable in some of the deeper trenches and caverns.
-Visiting travellers beware, though: pockets of poisonous sulfur dioxide and oxygen-poor nitrogen nestle in some of the cave nodes and can present a hazard when spelunking Tktk’s sinuous depths.
+Visiting travellers beware, though: pockets of poisonous sulfur dioxide and oxygen-poor nitrogen nestle in some of the cave nodes and can present a hazard when spelunking Tktk's sinuous depths.

 For a world of middling size, Tktk has remarkably low gravity due to its porous mantle and low metallicity.
 Its 0.28G is extremely light and causes offworlders to acquire what is colloquially known as the “Tktk prance.”

 Another unusual feature of Tktk is its volatile river system.
 Broad streaks of water line the planet, typically covering 18-22% of its surface.
-The gravitational tug- of-war between the system’s primary star, large gas giant, and companion star causes the waterways to change frequently.
-For an up-to-date depiction of Tktk’s hydrosphere, visiting travellers must download the most current map upon arrival in system.
+The gravitational tug- of-war between the system's primary star, large gas giant, and companion star causes the waterways to change frequently.
+For an up-to-date depiction of Tktk's hydrosphere, visiting travellers must download the most current map upon arrival in system.

-# ASLAN CORVETTE
+# Aslan Corvette

 ![[TktTkt-160.jpg|100]]
 [[TktTkt-160.jpg|Aslan Corvette]]